 When I asked one pastor in the Samara Region what his church’s response would be, he replied, “Just keep on preaching the Gospel any possible way!”

-Another friend, who is now a Russian ex-pat, explained that with elections looming closer in Russia, Putin is focused on weeding out dissidents, which have been known to infiltrate under the guise of missionary/humanitarian work.
+Another friend, who is now a Russian ex-pat, explained that during election time in Russia, Putin is focused on weeding out dissidents, which have been known to infiltrate under the guise of missionary/humanitarian work.
 That’s an interesting perspective.
 It seems to me that the laws are targeting protestants and other so-called “cults” that might appear to be threatening the authority of the Orthodox church.

 I’ll keep this page updated as I learn and experience more.